About Us and Our Aims

 Why Are We Crowdfunding?

-We are currently on course to run out of funding in May 2021, leaving us with a 5 month gap of financial uncertainty.
-We would need £50,000 to sustain us through this period, to allow us to continue our crucial work in communities across Scotland.
+We are currently on course to run out of funding in September 2022.
+We would need £50,000 to help sustain us through to the end of 2022, to allow us to continue our crucial work in communities across Scotland.

 How Your Donations Would Help